 Helmets must cover the head and ears.
 Helmets with spoilers or edges that stick out are not permitted.
 Protective features integral to the discipline being contested, such as chin guards on slalom helmets are permitted.
-Soft ear protections are only allowed for slalom events.
+Soft ear protection is only permitted for helmets used in slalom.